-A properly-turned three foot by three foot compost pile should decompose in about three months, as long as these other factors are kept in mind.
+A properly turned 3-by-3-foot compost pile should decompose in about three months, as long as you keep these other factors in mind.
 Larger and smaller piles will take longer to decompose (and you won’t have as much compost with a smaller pile, anyway).
 And although you can compost through the winter, the cold means that the pile will take more time to fully break down.
 Remember: no two piles are ever the same, especially when you’re starting out.
 It may take a bit to figure out the right balance and the best turning schedule for you, but you’ll get there in no time!

 - A guide to winter lawn fertilizer for keeping your turf healthy this season

 - 4 outdoor gardening projects to focus on this November